huntley/master/quickstart_data.md

     2. Enter an administrator username and password.
     3. Click `Finish Setup`.

-# CONFIGURE OWNCLOUD TO USE TCP PORT 8080
+# CONFIGURING OWNCLOUD TO USE TCP PORT 8080
 You can modify ownCloud to listen on a TCP port other than the default port 80.
 The TCP port is controlled by the Web server.
 For Apache, use the following instructions:

 1. Edit `httpd.conf` to add the `LISTEN 8080` directive.
 The `httpd.conf` file is located in /etc/apache2/ directory.